 The recipe is easy to prepare and only made with natural ingredients, free of synthetic fragrances and preservatives.
 To ensure this DIY hand lotion is non-greasy, I only chose materials that are absorbed quickly into the skin.

-Candelilla Wax is reputed to help reduce the appearance of stretch marks as well as the signs of aging, such as wrinkles and age spots.
-Furthermore, it is said to hydrate parched and scaly skin for enhanced smoothness.
+Candelilla Wax is reputed to help reduce the appearance of stretch marks and signs of aging, such as wrinkles and age spots.
+Furthermore, it hydrates parched and scaly skin for enhanced smoothness.

 Essential Oils (optional)